 Where two or more people under age 18 present at a project together (where none of the people presenting are the child of the client being served by a project), each person should be entered as their own record in their own household.
 It is important to create separate records for people under 18 who present together to better understand homelessness among youth.
 Entering them separately is not permitted to be a barrier to or impact the receipt of future interventions.

-System Logic and Other System Issues: It is expected that both the Head of Household and the household member are always in the database together in the same household at a particular project.
+System Logic and Other System Issues: There must be exactly one head of household for each household.
+It is expected that both the Head of Household and the household member are always in the database together in the same household at a particular project.
 The system must allow for the Head of Household to leave the household and have the household maintain the same Household ID while assigning a new Head of Household.
-The system must allow for persons to enter or exit the household without having to complete a full program exit and new project start of the entire household.